BartMassey/advent-of-code-2016/day08/README.md

 reasonably elegant and extensible solution using function pointers for the instructions.

-The array dimensions are hardcoded in.
-I set it for 7x3 for the test problem, found a bunch of bugs, and set it to 50x6 for the actual input.
+The array dimensions are passed as extra arguments.
+Use "7 3" for the test problem (with which I found a bunch of bugs) and "50 6" for the actual input.

 ---